Climate and Average Weather Year Round in North Port Florida, United States

 The average hourly wind speed in North Port experiences significant seasonal variation over the course of the year.

-The windier part of the year lasts for 7.8 months, from September 20 to May 13, with average wind speeds of more than 8.1 miles per hour.
-The windiest day of the year is March 12, with an average hourly wind speed of 10.2 miles per hour.
+The windier part of the year lasts for 7.8 months, from September 21 to May 14, with average wind speeds of more than 8.1 miles per hour.
+The windiest month of the year in North Port is November, with an average hourly wind speed of 10.0 miles per hour.

-The calmer time of year lasts for 4.2 months, from May 13 to September 20.
-The calmest day of the year is July 21, with an average hourly wind speed of 6.0 miles per hour.
+The calmer time of year lasts for 4.2 months, from May 14 to September 21.
+The calmest month of the year in North Port is July, with an average hourly wind speed of 6.1 miles per hour.

 The predominant average hourly wind direction in North Port varies throughout the year.